2012-07-04

 For providing us with a great venue:

-For sponsoring travel a board for attendees:
+For sponsoring travel and board for attendees:

 For providing us with goodies: